giry-dev/mangrove-docs/docs/strat-lib/README.md

 sidebar_position: 1
 ---

-# What is the Strat Library?
+# How to use the Strat Library?

 The Mangrove strat library is a repository of solidity code that will help you write a custom %%maker contracts|makerContract%% able to manage offers on the Mangrove.